18F/handbook/_pages/about-us/offices/new-york-city.md

 The bank that processes region 2 subsidies (Chase) requires one more piece of information that is not on the form: your Service Computation Date.
 If you are a new federal employee, this is the Sunday before the first day you showed up at 18F.
 If you are continuing from a previous federal job, it is the day you started that job.
 You can find that date on [Employee Express](https://www.employeeexpress.gov/).

-Email the completed form to Benjamin Zabava at [ben.zabava@gsa.gov](mailto:ben.zabava@gsa.gov), and cc Victor Valdiviezo ([victor.valdiviezo@gsa.gov](mailto:victor.valdiviezo@gsa.gov)).
+Email the completed form to Benjamin Zabava at [ben.zabava@gsa.gov](mailto:ben.zabava@gsa.gov).
 Include your service computation date in the email.
 He will tell you when a transit card has arrived for you and is available to pick up at his desk in room 1655.
 It can take about a week.

 ### Register your card